Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Discussion

 \section{Discussion}

 While the ensemble-average dynamics of open quantum systems are fundamentally irreversible, our results demonstrate that this does not necessarily hold for individual quantum trajectories.
 The analytical quantum reverse SDEs introduced here establish a theoretical framework that extends classical reverse diffusion theory into the quantum domain.
 This framework suggests that diffusive effects can not only be reversed but also harnessed as a driver to generate arbitrary diffusion-based quantum gates and, consequently, generate quantum states.
 This finding opens a pathway for studying quantum generative modelling from first principles of quantum measurement and feedback.
 Furthermore, the insights from the exact SDEs for simple single-channel Pauli errors provide a foundation for constructing more complex models, such as a reverse SDE for depolarizing noise.

 Our work also identifies an interesting open challenge: the robust in situ real-time implementation of the information-dissipative reverse dynamics.
-While we show that information-conserving dynamics can be reversed in situ via a coherent feedback Hamiltonian, we have thus far only demonstrated [\cref{sec:algo}] an ex situ algorithm for the dissipative case.
-Achieving a robust in situ real-time implementation is a critical next step, as it would unlock many interesting applications of quantum diffusion processes.
-From the theoretical point of view, it is compelling to relate the reverse SDEs to the continuous-time Petz recovery map \cite{li2025optimality,chen2025recovery,nasu2025quantum,kwon2022reversing} or to the quantum analogue of Bayes' theorem \cite{parzygnat2023time,bai2025quantum,song2025exact,liu2025state,liu2025unifying} which uses the minimum change principle to determine the forward and reverse processes.
+While we show that information-conserving dynamics can be reversed in situ via a coherent feedback Hamiltonian, we have thus far only demonstrated [\cref{sec:algo}] a real-time ex situ algorithm for the dissipative case.
+Achieving a real-time in situ implementation is a critical next step, as it would unlock many interesting applications of quantum diffusion processes.

+From the theoretical point of view, it is compelling to relate the reverse SDEs to the continuous-time Petz recovery map \cite{li2025optimality,chen2025recovery,nasu2025quantum,kwon2022reversing} or to the quantum analogue of Bayes' theorem \cite{parzygnat2023time,bai2025quantum,song2025exact,liu2025state,liu2025unifying}, which uses the minimum change principle to determine the forward and reverse processes.

+It is also interesting to ask how the present framework can be extended beyond Pauli channels.
+The derivation of the reverse equations and their corresponding algorithms relied on the special algebraic structure of Pauli operators, which enabled explicit closed-form constructions and algorithmic implementation.
+For non-Pauli channels, one may be able to derive more general reverse SDEs, but an equally important challenge is to identify whether such equations admit feasible physical or algorithmic realizations.
+Extending these ideas would therefore require not only new mathematical constructions, but also methods for implementing the resulting reverse dynamics.

 \bf Acknowledgements \rm EG acknowledges support through a grant from the National Research Council of Canada (NRC) and a Canada Graduate Scholarship from the National Science and Engineering Council of Canada (NSERC).